smogelmose/Embodied-interaction/README.md

        5 audio layers (Web Audio API): narration · body vox · drone · SFX · characters
 ```

-Each passage is annotated for Body, Effort, Shape, and Space using normalized 0-1 values.
-The three Effort factors excluding Flow combine to one of Laban's eight Action Drives.
+Each passage is annotated for Body, Effort, Shape, and Space using a normalized 0-1 value.
+Laban's eight Action Drives are comprised of the three Effort factors, with the exception of Flow.
 Flow modulates as a continuous overlay.
-Across the 10 passages four Drives are used: Press (P1-4, P6), Wring (P5, P7), Glide (P8-9), Slash (P10).
+In the 10 passages, four Drives are put to use: Press (P1-4, P6), Wring (P5, P7), Glide (P8-9), and Slash (P10).

 ### 4.2 BESS annotation

-A custom browser tool (`bess_author.html`, Figure 2) was built to author the 53 annotation spans in the source.
-The tool loads the Twine `.twee` source, lets the analyst select text spans and tag them with BESS category, set the Action Drive and BESS slider values per passage, and outputs Twine-ready markup or JSON.
-Annotation is structured expert judgment rather than ground truth; the limitations of this approach are discussed in Section 9.
+To author the 53 annotation spans in the source, a custom browser tool bess_author.html, Figure 2) was developed.
+The tool loads the Twine .twee source, enables the analyst to select text spans and tag them with the BESS category, configure the Action Drive and BESS slider values per passage, and creates Twine-ready markup or JSON.

 ![Figure 2: BESS Author tool, showing Passage 1 annotation: span tagging in the text body, Action Drive selector ("press"), BESS sliders for Effort, Shape, Body, and Space, and JSON output.](report/bess_author.png)